shahzainb/offline-first-demo/README.md

 * You'll also need to create a project in Firebase and get the API key.
 [Sign up for a free account](https://www.firebase.com/login/).
-Then go into project settings and find the API key and paste it into the config.json in the root of the app.
+Then go into project settings and find the API key and paste it into the config.json in src/config.
 To ensure that you don't accidentally commit your config.json to Github,
 run:

 ```
-git update-index --assume-unchanged config.json
+git update-index --assume-unchanged src/config/config.json
 ```

 * Fork and clone the project: